Shamar/shamar.github.io/_posts/2019-05-10-what-is-informatics.markdown

-That's because you are trained to get an insight about what thousands of other people have thought before you, to grasp their assumptions, to spot not only what they knew or what they misunderstood but what they didn't knew at all.
+That's because you are trained to get an insight about what thousands of other people have thought before you, to grasp their assumptions, to spot not only what they knew or what they misunderstood but also what they didn't knew at all.

 The Unknown is a first class citizen of Informatics.